chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [0.10.6] - 2025-10-11

+- Fixed
+  - Improve gate connection logic, fixes Bug in Gate matching Logic.
+  - Disabled Mods influenced on sorting order in the `Direct` mode.
+  - SymLinks used by Vortex Mod Manager not processed right
+  - Information from the extensions files are loaded twice
+  - Other minor fixes and improvements

 ### [0.10.5] - 2025-09-22